lukeify/notes/PiHole on UniFi OS 3.md

 # PiHole on UniFi OS 3

 I have previously [written a guide][1] for my own benefit on how to configure PiHole running inside a UniFi Dream Machine (UDM) running UniFi OS 1.x.
-This guide amends those instructions for UniFi OS 3.x, which contains many large architectural changes; this requires us to use [`nspawn`][2] instead of `podman`—which we used with UniFi OS 1.x—for containerization of our PiHole installation.
+This guide amends those instructions for UniFi OS 3.x, which contains many large architectural changes; this requires us to use [`nspawn`][2] instead of `podman`—which we used with UniFi OS 1.x—for containerisation of our PiHole installation.

-We will be following the stellar [containerization][3] and [pihole configuration][4] guides from the `unifi-utilities` repo, adapted here with some personal preference adjustments to configuration
+We will be following the stellar [containerisation][3] and [PiHole configuration][4] guides from the `unifi-utilities` repository, adapted here with some personal preference adjustments to configuration
 (but many thanks to the contributors of that guide for the prior art).
 This involves using `systemd-nspawn` to create a container—that can be controlled via `machinectl`—that will run our `pihole` instance.